Introduction to Infused Water

 2. You can jumble it a little first if you’d prefer to do so, essentially to add more flavor.

-2. Fill up with water and place into the cooler for at least thirty (30) mins or four (4) hours.
+3. Fill up with as much water as desired and place into the cooler for at least thirty (30) mins or four (4) hours.
+Cover the container to allow proper infusion.

 THE COMMON VARIETIES OF BASIL-INFUSED WATER

 The scientific name of the basil commonly purchased for cooking is Ocimum basilicum (abbreviated O. basilicum).
-There are over sixty (60) assortments of basil, some of which are red or purple, and each has flavor.
+There are over sixty (60) varieties of basil, some of which are red or purple, and each has its own flavor.

-It is recognizable from sweet basil by its purple stems and solid leaves.
-Different assortments are named for their smell or taste, like lemon basil, cinnamon basil, and zesty shrubbery basil.
+It is distinguished from sweet basil by its purple stems and solid leaves.
+Different assortments are named for their smell or taste, such as lemon basil, cinnamon basil, and zesty shrubbery basil.
+Lemon basil is especially popular in lemon water recipes, where its refreshing flavor enhances the taste and makes lemon water a flavorful, healthy alternative to plain water.

-There are wide different varieties of O. basilicum, including:
+There is a wide variety of O. basilicum, including:

 -